NASA Ames Research Center

 Exoplanet surveys suggest that planet formation may occur in situ and thus may not depend on large-scale Type I migration.
 The mode of planet formation has strong consequences for the compositional mixes and catalytic processes that are most astrobiologically relevant.
-The Ames team, therefore, will combine statistical modeling of the observed planetary census with the results of structural models to determine the distribution of planetary core-envelope fractions, which encode key information regarding the disk environment in which the planets formed.
-They will be carrying out dynamical simulations that test migratory and in situ planet formation theories, and determine disk parameters that are consistent with exoplanetary architectures.
-Chemical evolution of these prototypical extrasolar nebulae will be followed to track the incorporation of materials from different parts of the full condensation sequence, and radiative transfer modeling will be conducted to predict line emission signatures that stem from molecular processes in planet-forming disks.
+The Ames team, therefore, combines statistical modeling of the observed planetary census with the results of structural models to determine the distribution of planetary core-envelope fractions, which encode key information regarding the disk environment in which the planets formed.
+They also carry out dynamical simulations that test migratory and in situ planet formation theories, and determine disk parameters that are consistent with exoplanetary architectures.
+Chemical evolution of these prototypical extrasolar nebulae are followed to track the incorporation of materials from different parts of the full condensation sequence, and radiative transfer modeling are conducted to predict line emission signatures that stem from molecular processes in planet-forming disks.

-The Ames team will also investigate the reactions of organic molecules that are present in the different environments of protoplanetary disks, including gas-phase, gas surface and condensed-phase chemical reactions both in H2O-rich (‘hydrous’) and H2O-free (‘anhydrous’) environments.
-The formation mechanisms of small biogenic molecules, such as amino acids and nucleic acids, will be examined first, starting from simple C,N,O-bearing precursors.
-Mechanisms that lead to the formation of these molecules will reveal key information about the environments in which these reactions can or cannot occur.
-Similar to their prior studies, the catalytic role played by ices (mainly H2O) and by anhydrous grains will also be investigated.
+The Ames team also investigates the reactions of organic molecules that are present in the different environments of protoplanetary disks, including gas-phase, gas surface and condensed-phase chemical reactions both in H2O-rich (‘hydrous’) and H2O-free (‘anhydrous’) environments.
+The formation mechanisms of small biogenic molecules, such as amino acids and nucleic acids, are being examined first, starting from simple C,N,O-bearing precursors.
+Mechanisms that lead to the formation of these molecules reveal key information about the environments in which these reactions can or cannot occur.
+Similar to their prior studies, the catalytic role played by ices (mainly H2O) and by anhydrous grains is also being investigated.

-The three modules of the Ames team will not be carried out in isolation, but will be part of an interacting whole.
-The results of disk and exoplanet modeling will be used to establish the environmental conditions (temperature, composition, radiation environment, etc.) that will be examined in the laboratory studies and quantum computational chemistry modules.
-Results from the laboratory studies (reaction rates, chemical products, etc.) will be fed back into the disk models to improve their prediction of organic synthesis and will be used to test the results of the quantum chemistry approach.
-Quantum chemistry results (reaction mechanisms, reaction rates, product ratios, etc.) will be used to help interpret the laboratory results, and will feed into improved parameters for the disk modeling studies.
+The three modules of the Ames team are not carried out in isolation, but are part of an interacting whole.
+The results of disk and exoplanet modeling are used to establish the environmental conditions (temperature, composition, radiation environment, etc.) that are examined in the laboratory studies and quantum computational chemistry modules.
+Results from the laboratory studies (reaction rates, chemical products, etc.) are fed back into the disk models to improve their prediction of organic synthesis and are used to test the results of the quantum chemistry approach.
+Quantum chemistry results (reaction mechanisms, reaction rates, product ratios, etc.) are used to help interpret the laboratory results, and feed into improved parameters for the disk modeling studies.
 In addition, validation of the quantum chemistry results will allow the team to address environments and conditions that may be predicted by disk models, but that are outside the range of experimental conditions that the laboratory effort can address.

 Georgia Institute of Technology